 - ⅔ cup coarsely chopped walnuts

-- 1 small can of pineapple tidbits or crushed pineapple, drained
+- 1 large or small can of crushed pineapple, drained

 - ½ cup coconut